kubernetes/kops/docs/operations/images.md

 # Images

-As of Kubernetes 1.27 the default images used by kOps are the **[official Ubuntu 22.04](#ubuntu-2204-jammy)** images.
+As of Kubernetes 1.27 the default images used by kOps are the x86_64 (amd64) **[official Ubuntu 22.04](#ubuntu-2204-jammy)** images.
+If you want to pull the default kOps image, but for an arm64 processor architecture, you can specify an arm64-based instance name in the --control-plane-size and --node-size parameters of the kops create cluster command.

 You can choose a different image for an instance group by editing it with `kops edit ig nodes`.

 For AWS, you should set the `image` field in one of the following formats: